dsc-courses/dsc80-2023-fa/syllabus.md

 You'll spend the vast majority of your time in this course on [labs](#labs) and [projects](#projects), which you'll read more about in the sections below.
 The labs you complete each week will give you hands-on practice with the tools and techniques introduced in lectures.
 While completing the labs is important, it's also important to _reflect_ on your lab work once grades are released, and think about how you could have approached problems differently (e.g. more efficiently).

-Therefore, in discussion sections on Wednesdays, we will take up solutions to a _subset_ of the lab that was due that Monday (2 days **before** discussion).
+Therefore, in discussion sections on Friday, we will take up solutions to a _subset_ of the lab that was due that Monday (2 days **before** discussion).
 When you attend, you'll have a chance to discuss your implementation with course staff and hear how others attempted the problems.
 Hopefully, you'll leave with a stronger understanding of the learning objectives of the lab.

 To encourage you to attend and reflect, we will offer extra credit to those who do **all 3** of the following:
 1. Submit the lab.